bkosanovic/fcmclt/README.md

 In addition to the help text for the three main algorithms (**fcmc**, **gkfcmc**, and **extfpm**), you should consult the MATLAB source code for the test routines provided in `.m` files.
-That will provide you with examples of how to integrate these routines into your programs and how to initialize or evaluate the results.
+That will provide you with examples of how to integrate these routines into your programs and how to initialize fuzzy partition matrix or evaluate the results.

 The MATLAB source code may also provide references to additional reading material.
 The notation used in the source code is based primarily on this book: